Hydrogen sulfide: Production

 This gas is also produced by heating sulfur with solid organic compounds and by reducing sulfurated organic compounds with hydrogen.

-It can also be produced by mixing ammonium thiocyanate to concentrated sulphuric acid and adding water to it.
+It can also be produced by mixing ammonium thiocyanate to concentrated sulfuric acid and adding water to it.

 Biosynthesis

 Hydrogen sulfide can be generated in cells via enzymatic or non-enzymatic pathways.
 Three enzymes catalyze formation of H_{2}S: cystathionine γ-lyase (CSE), cystathionine β-synthetase (CBS), and 3-mercaptopyruvate sulfurtransferase (3-MST).
 CBS and CSE are the main proponents of H2S biogenesis, which follows the trans-sulfuration pathway.
 These enzymes have been identified in a breadth of biological cells and tissues, and their activity is induced by a number of disease states.
 These enzymes are characterized by the transfer of a sulfur atom from methionine to serine to form a cysteine molecule.
 3-MST also contributes to hydrogen sulfide production by way of the cysteine catabolic pathway.
 Dietary amino acids, such as methionine and cysteine serve as the primary substrates for the transulfuration pathways and in the production of hydrogen sulfide.
 Hydrogen sulfide can also be derived from proteins such as ferredoxins and Rieske proteins.

 Sulfate-reducing (resp. sulfur-reducing) bacteria generate usable energy under low-oxygen conditions by using sulfates (resp. elemental sulfur) to oxidize organic compounds or hydrogen; this produces hydrogen sulfide as a waste product.